abradshaw/getting-started-with-satellite-6/defining_content_views/defining_content_views.md

 * Red Hat Enterprise Linux 6 Server Kickstart x86_64 6.5
 * Red Hat Enterprise Linux 6 Server - RH Common RPMs x86_64

-Depending in if you have changed the **Provision Template** you may also need
+Depending on if you have changed the **Provision Template** you may also need

 * Red Hat Enterprise Linux 6 Server RPMs x86_64 6.5